 American Correctional Association Standards (ACA)

 General requirements applicable to all inmates will be assessed via a data review of a 5%-20% sample of the inmate’s health records at a facility, selected randomly.
-Other requirements, relevant to a segment of the inmate population, may be monitored by a higher percentage (up to 100%) of the records of a sub-population (i.e., Special Needs or Chronic Care roster, pregnant inmates, etc.).
+Other requirements relevant to a segment of the inmate population, may be monitored by a higher percentage (up to 100%) of the records of a sub-population (i.e., Special Needs or Chronic Care roster, pregnant inmates, etc.).
 Areas in which performance deficiencies have been found may be re-examined in the subsequent quarter or follow up period as designated by the TDOC in order to gauge progress towards satisfactory performance.

 At the conclusion of an audit, the contract monitors will share the preliminary results with the facility’s health services administrator.
 Prior to the contract monitor leaving the facility, an exit interview shall be held with the health services administrator and the warden/designee regarding the audit results.
 The Contractor shall provide all documents necessary to dispute audit results at the exit interview.